apify/actor-vector-database-integrations/actors/milvus/README.md

 ```
 ### Incrementally update database from the Website Content Crawler

-To incrementally update data from the [Website Content Crawler](https://apify.com/apify/website-content-crawler) to Weaviate, configure the integration to update only the changed or new data.
+To incrementally update data from the [Website Content Crawler](https://apify.com/apify/website-content-crawler) to Milvus, configure the integration to update only the changed or new data.
 This is controlled by the `enableDeltaUpdates` setting.
 This way, the integration minimizes unnecessary updates and ensures that only new or modified data is processed.